nighthawk/web-longplay/longplay/ios/index.md

     description: Shows only those albums where you've added all or most of the songs.
 Listen with single tap.
     fontawesome: fas fa-rocket
   - title: Discover forgotten treasures
-    description: Sort by neglicence to reveal albums you haven't listened too in a while but rated highly.
+    description: Sort by negligence to reveal albums you haven't listened too in a while but rated highly.
     fontawesome: fas fa-gem
   - title: Your music
     description: Works any music that is in your Music app, be it from Apple Music, iTunes purchases or manually synced.
     fontawesome: fas fa-heart
   - title: Funky sort options
-    description: Sort by name, addiction, brightness, neglicence, recency or your ratings.
+    description: Sort by name, addiction, brightness, negligence, recency or your ratings.
     fontawesome: fas fa-magic
   - title: Big and small
     description: Size albums by addiction, negligence, recency, your ratings or album length.